rik-smeets/gpsp/README.md

-# gpSP for PowKiddy
+# gpSP for PowKiddy & Bittboy
-An enhanced version of gpSP for PowKiddy devices V90, Q90, Q20 Mini and the PocketGo 1.
+An enhanced version of gpSP for PowKiddy and Bittboy devices.

 ## Changelog
 ### v1.0